Felonious Florida

 Wondery | Sun Sentinel

 Beyond the beaches, the theme parks, the palm trees and the warm breezes lies the dark side of the Sunshine State.
 Wondery and the South Florida Sun Sentinel present a true-crime podcast that bring you stories of some of Florida’s most notorious and stunning crimes.
-Early access to season 3, hosted by David Schutz, is now available ad-free.

 read less